microsoft/fast/packages/web-components/fast-element/docs/api-report.md

     bind(controller: ExpressionController<TSource, TParent>): TReturn;
 }

+// Warning: (ae-forgotten-export) The symbol "FASTGlobal" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "FAST" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal